thanujasiva/sysc-3110-project/README.md

 20. In case any player wins, a window pops up congratulating the winner.

-## Milestone 2 Changes:
+## Milestone 3 Changes:

-Implemented a GUI based version of the Monopoly game following the MVC format.
-Created test classes for each Model to ensure functionality.
+Added pieces for all the players to show movement on the board.
+Added AI players and their implementations.
+Implemented other ownable squares (Jail, GO, Utilities, Railroads) Added the option for buying Houses and Hotels when all the properties of a single colour set are owned.

 ## Known Issues:

-1. Current players can press the dice button without closing the property pop-up, resulting in them rolling again.
-Therefore, the limitation is the current player must close the CardFrame before rolling again.
-2. The two panels on the right side of the GUI (PlayerStatePanel and PlayersPanel) change their sizes automatically after every few roll calls.
+1. The two panels on the right side of the GUI (PlayerStatePanel and PlayersPanel) change their sizes automatically after every few roll calls.
 This should not occur.
-3. Don’t skip to the next player right away, player might want to buy houses after rolling.
-(Milestone 3)
-4. PieceComponent not yet implemented.
-The player pieces do not show up on the board yet.
-For now, PlayersPanel on the top right of the GUI displays the position of each player.
-5. From the current player's list of properties, the player can have multiple cards open at once, even duplicates of the same card.
-6. Reduce coupling between the components of the MVC.
-Reduce the workload of CardFrame, should just display the property information.
-7. Reduce responsibility of player.
-Move rent methods to game class so that player can just act as a model.
+2. Utility has an empty implementation of getRent(int).
+3. Player should only be able to buy second house after all other properties of colour group have at least 1 house
+4. Board cuts off property squares at top and bottom
+5. The board shows only one (the most recent) player when both players land on the same property square.
+6. There is code repetition in CardFrame when displaying card info.
+7. All view classes should extend JFrame or JPanel (some classes contain a mainPanel or mainFrame, is not consistent).
+8. Have AI functionality (checks for if they want to buy ownable squares/houses) in PlayerAI and not in view.

 ## Remaining Deliverables:

-Milestone 3: Additional features (jail, "Go", railroad, utility) and "AI" players.
+* Implement tax boxes

-Milestone 4: Save/load features and customizable games.
+* Milestone 4: Save/load features and customizable games.
+* Make dicePanel include the diceButton

 ## Roadmap Ahead:

 Improvements for future Milestones:

-* ColourGroup of properties needs to be displayed on bottom right panel so that the player does not have to manually view the properties they have, to check if they own a colour group.
-* Add pop-up for when player gets a colour group.
+* Make AI player that learns from previous turns
+* AI players will have more random decisions instead of buying every property they can afford
+* Tests for AI
+* Making sure that player cannot buy houses on a property until all properties of the same colour group acquires at least one house
+* More descriptive messages for not being able to buy house/hotel
+* Make dicePanel include the diceButton
-* Need to add a Monopoly title on the centre of the Board.
+* Add a Monopoly logo on the centre of the Board.
-* 3 doubles will send a player to jail (Milestone 3)
-* BoardPanel will take a Board object directly instead of a Game object.

 ## Contributors:

 * Thanuja Sivaananthan
 * Shrimei Chock
 * Sabah Samwatin